PDR MEMBER LOGIN:

 Check the window on the pen to verify the solution is clear and colorless to pale yellow; air bubbles may be seen, this is normal.

-When ready to inject, remove the yellow cap by pulling it straight off.
+When ready to inject, remove the cap by pulling it straight off.
 Do not twist the cap off.
 Do not put the cap back on after it has been removed.
 Do not press or touch the needle cover.

 Hold the pen in your hand, so you can see the window.